kylemichaelreaves/landlord_data/README.md

 - Visualize property ownership in North Jersey
 - Easily identify landlords owning the most property

-Toward that end, **this repo** aims to reconstruct my amateurish attempt to go from unclean data from the [Monmouth County Tax Assessor's website](https://tax1.co.monmouth.nj.us/cgi-bin/prc6.cgi?menu=index&ms_user=monm&passwd=data&district=1301&mode=11) to a Postgres database.
+Toward that end, **this repo** is my amateurish attempt to go from unclean data from the [Monmouth County Tax Assessor's website](https://tax1.co.monmouth.nj.us/cgi-bin/prc6.cgi?menu=index&ms_user=monm&passwd=data&district=1301&mode=11) to a Postgres database.
 That process proceeded in the following way:

 0. Clean property data